Donders-Institute/Radboud-FUS-measurement-kit/README.md

 6. **Picoscope sampling frequency multiplication factor**: Set the sampling rate (minimum factor is 2)
 7. **Temperature of water [C]**: Record water temperature for post-processing
 8. **Dissolved oxygen level of water [mg/L]**: Record for documentation purposes
-9. **Absolute G code coordinates of relative zero**: Set coordinates for the reference zero point
+9. **Absolute G code coordinates of relative zero**: Set coordinates for the reference zero point.
+This initially uses the mechanical alignment coordinates as its basis.
+After completing an acoustical alignment, the system updates the x- and y-coordinates to match the measured acoustical axis at the specified z-coordinate.
 10. **Perform all protocols in sequence without waiting for user input?**: Toggle automatic sequence execution

 ##### Protocol Selection